 While I got to bed at a reasonable hour Tuesday night, I was still only able to set my alarm for less than six hours of sleep.

-After putting off getting out of my bed as long as I could, I got dressed and headed downstairs to the area where the busses assemble and attendees start their day.
-Each morning, Procigar busses attendees from three hotels to the Hodelpa Gran Almirante, from there everyone boards the bus they are assigned to and leaves for their destination.
+After putting off getting out of my bed as long as I could, I got dressed and headed downstairs to the area where the buses assemble and attendees start their day.
+Each morning, Procigar buses attendees from three hotels to the Hodelpa Gran Almirante, from there everyone boards the bus they are assigned to and leaves for their destination.
 That means if you stay at Gran Almirante, you get more sleep—probably close to an hour per day—than the others.
 I am lucky and stay at the Almirante, which is predictably sold out.

 My tour was La Flor Dominicana, which is rare in the sense that it’s offered on two different days due to the popularity.
 Still, we packed into a large bus, which very quickly had only a couple of seats left.
 From there, we made the drive to La Canela, which is where the farm co-owned by La Flor Dominicana and Jochy Blanco of Tabacalera Palma is located.